 He told them, "Come away to a deserted place all by yourselves and rest for a while," because so many people were coming and going that they didn't even have time to eat.Mark 6:31(ISV)

-The responsibilities; busyness; stresses and strain of simply living can cause each of us to neglect what is important and of lasting significance for what we consider to be the immediately urgent and vital.
-Even the duties and tasks to which God has called can be placed higher on our daily agenda than those things that are vital to our well-being.
-The Lord Jesus knew this, and throughout scripture God often uses the simple, natural things to teach us important spiritual truths, and these gentle instructions of the Lord to His faithful little band were no exception.
+The responsibilities; busyness; stresses and strain of simply living can cause each of us to neglect what is important and have a lasting effect on what we consider to be immediately urgent and vital.
+Even the duties and tasks to which God has called us can be placed higher on our daily agenda than those things that are vital to our spiritual well-being - taking time to be alone with the Lord.